-Children exposed to maltreatment are subject to neurobiological, social, emotional, cognitive, and behavioral changes, which make them vulnerable to the onset of physical diseases (such as cancer, autoimmune diseases, asthma, type 2 diabetes, metabolic changes, and cardiovascular diseases) and especially to mental disorders - of which, anxiety, depression, and borderline personality disorder are the most documented in the literature.
-This population frequently has emotional regulation difficulties and functional losses in interpersonal, family, and school relationships.
+Children exposed to maltreatment are subject to neurobiological, social, emotional, cognitive, and behavioral changes, which make them vulnerable to the onset of physical diseases (such as cancer, autoimmune diseases, asthma, type 2 diabetes, metabolic changes, and cardiovascular diseases)6 and especially to mental disorders - of which, anxiety, depression, and borderline personality disorder are the most documented in the literature.^{7,8} This population frequently has emotional regulation difficulties and functional losses in interpersonal, family, and school relationships.^{9,10}

 Maltreatment occurring in childhood and youth produces effects throughout development, leading to anxiety and depression symptoms and, more specifically, impairing the formation of identity and personality.
 The effects can impair the role transition that occurs throughout development and adulthood, as people grow into socio-functional life.
+10,11

 In 2015, approximately 1.7 billion children worldwide suffered interpersonal violence.
-In Brazil, 17,900 cases of violence against children were identified, most of them committed by their parents, although violence is also committed by other family members and at school, through virtual media, and on the street.
+In Brazil, 17,900 cases of violence against children were identified, most of them committed by their parents, 12 although violence is also committed by other family members and at school, through virtual media, and on the street.
+13

 Family and social bonds in the context to which adolescents belong make important contributions to development.
-Some authors suggests that construction of healthy relationships with the world is mediated by attachment figures.
+14 Some authors 15 suggests that construction of healthy relationships with the world is mediated by attachment figures.
 Therefore, responsive parents i.e., healthy attachment figures - promote development of self-assurance and more adaptive relationships in developing youth.
 On the other hand, young people who have been mistreated by attachment figures are more vulnerable to mental health problems.
-There is a growing rate of psychiatric disorders in adolescence, with anxiety and depression being the most prevalent.
-Research also indicates that mental disorders arise from the interaction between biological and environmental factors.18,19 In this sense, data show several correlations between maltreatment in childhood and psychiatric disorders that develop in adolescence and adulthood.
+16 There is a growing rate of psychiatric disorders in adolescence, with anxiety and depression being the most prevalent.17 Research also indicates that mental disorders arise from the interaction between biological and environmental factors.
+18,19 In this sense, data show several correlations between maltreatment in childhood and psychiatric disorders that develop in adolescence and adulthood.20,21

-Studies indicate that anxiety disorders and depressive disorders (internalizing disorders), substance use disorders and antisocial behavior (externalizing disorders), and also suicidal behaviors are the most associated with and predicted by cases of abuse and neglect.14-17 Being exposed to these harmful acts at an early age generates greater symptom chronicity and duration.

-Symptoms that emerge due to abuse and neglect are heterogeneous.
-They vary in terms of symptom types, the form of clinical presentation, severity, and evolution.
-Hence, correlating maltreatment to various anxiety and depressive symptoms poses a challenge for research, while developing strategies for more effective treatment poses a challenge to clinical practice.
-The relationship between abuse and symptoms seems to be mediated by other risk or protection factors, such as genetic characteristics, life history, attachment, and cultural characteristics.21-23 Thus, the literature also describes cases of resilience to maltreatment, although at a smaller proportion than the negative impacts.
+Studies indicate that anxiety disorders and depressive disorders (internalizing disorders), substance use disorders and antisocial behavior (externalizing disorders), and also suicidal behaviors are the most associated with and predicted by cases of abuse and neglect.
+He are perfectly being exposed to these harmful acts at an early age generates greater symptom chronicity and duration.
+He are provided to the second control of the second types, the form of clinical presentation, severity, and evolution.
+Hence, correlating maltreatment to various anxiety and depressive symptoms poses a challenge for research, while developing strategies for more effective treatment poses a challenge to clinical practice.20 The relationship between abuse and symptoms seems to be mediated by other risk or protection factors, such as genetic characteristics, life history, attachment, and cultural characteristics.21-23 Thus, the literature also describes cases of resilience to maltreatment, although at a smaller proportion than the negative impacts.